NomadWithoutAHome/F.E.A.R-Tools/README.md

 # FearTools

 Modern GUI toolkit for extracting and converting F.E.A.R. game files (ARCH, BNDL, SND, TEX, dsPack).
 Supports F.E.A.R.
 1, 2, and 3 with batch processing capabilities and a dark-themed interface.
-Python port of Crypton's and Watto's original tools.
+Python port of Crypton's original Delphi tools for F.E.A.R 1 + 2.

 A comprehensive suite of tools for handling various file formats used in the F.E.A.R. game series, featuring both GUI and command-line interfaces.